The Arts

 • choreographic and performance skills and appreciation of their own and others’ dances

-• aesthetic, artistic and cultural understandings of dance in past and contemporary context sits relationship with other arts forms and contributions to cultures and societies
+• aesthetic, artistic and cultural understandings of dance in past and contemporary contexts, its relationships with other art forms and its contributions to cultures and societies

 The Arts, Dance Progression of Learning